-As a JYM students you'll live alongside other university students in the popular Studentenstadt (StuSta) Freimann, located next to the English Garden.
+As a full-year student you will live alongside other university students in the popular Studentenstadt (StuSta) Freimann, located next to the English Garden.

 Students are placed in different Häuser, and each floor has its own common area (GAP) where students come together to watch tv, share meals, have parties or just hang out and relax.

 Each student has his/her own (small but cozy) efficiency apartment that come with their own kitchen space (countertop burners, refrigerator, cupboards), private shower/WC, bed, desk, balcony, and internet.

 But life in StuSta involves more than just having a roof over your head.
 In addition to tutoring programs, extra-curricular workshops and courses, StuSta has its own cafes and Diskotheken, and is also where the largest student theater and music festival in Germany takes place: StuStaCulum!

 As a second semester JYM student you will be housed in one of the many other Studentenwerk dormitories located throughout the city, depending on availability.
 You typically may be housed in your own efficiency apartment in one of the highrises or bungalows of the student quarters known as Olympisches Dorf (Olydorf), which is very centrally located at the Olympia Zentrum.
 Another popular location is the Stiftsbogen (Stibo) dormitory in the south of Munich with modern WG-style rooms with shared common room and kitchen.
 Stibo is in close proximity to West Park and a convenient shopping center accessible by foot.